United Consultants Twin Bee: Development

-The Republic Seabee was built between 1946 and 1948, with over 1000 aircraft being sold.
+The Republic RC-3 Seabee, upon which the Twin Bee is based, was built between 1946 and 1948, with over 1000 aircraft being sold.
 The type was rather underpowered and many were later fitted with more powerful engines than the 215 hp Franklin 6A8 originally fitted.

-In 1960, former Helio company engineer Joseph W. Gigante (1916-2012) designed a twin-engine conversion of the Sea Bee and founded United Consultants Corp in Norwood, Massachusetts, to undertake the manufacturing work on the UC-1 Twin Bee.
+In 1960, former Helio company engineer Joseph W. Gigante (1916-2012) designed a twin-engine conversion of the Seabee and founded United Consultants Corporation in Norwood, Massachusetts, to undertake the manufacturing work on the UC-1 Twin Bee.

 The first aircraft flew in 1962 and the type certificate was awarded on 25 June 1965.
 23 production examples were delivered between 1965 and 1987.

 The UC-1 is a major conversion of the RC-3 Seabee airframe.
 The single pusher engine is deleted and this allows an additional fifth seat to be fitted beneath the old installation.
 The twin 180 hp Lycoming engines, mounted in tractor configuration, are fitted in the wing, fairly close to the cabin.
 This required the rear cabin windows to be reduced in size, supplemented by a porthole-type window each side of the rear of the enlarged cabin.

-The rights to the UC-1 design were transferred to the STOL Aircraft Corporation.
+The rights to the UC-1 design were transferred to STOL Aircraft Corporation.
 J.W.
 Gigante advertised the rights for sale during September 2006.